storybookjs/react-native/addons/jest/README.md

 But much like lockfiles and snapshots checking-in generated files can have certain advantages as well.
 It's up to you.
-We recommend to **do** check in the test results file so starting storybook from an clean git clone doesn't require running all tests first, but this can mean you'll experience merge conflicts on this file in the future. (_re-generating this file is super easy though, just like lockfiles and snapshots_)
+We recommend to **do** check in the test results file so starting storybook from an clean git clone doesn't require running all tests first, but this can mean you'll experience merge conflicts on this file in the future. (_re-generating this file is very similar to re-generating lockfiles and snapshots_)

 ## Generating the test results